lucasmelin/lucasmelin-hugo/content/page/about.md

 type: about
 ---

-During my free time I like to read, do the New York Times crossword and listen to podcasts.
+During my free time [I like to read](https://literal.club/lucasmelin), do word games like the New York Times crossword or [Puzzmo](https://www.puzzmo.com) and listen to podcasts.
 I also like playing puzzle games, especially those made by [Zachtronics](https://www.zachtronics.com/).

 ## Some of my favourite podcasts